 I’ll illustrate this in an example below, but the opportunity to sell directly to your readers on social media comes with improved profit margins.
 Earning more money from your sales shouldn’t be the reason to use social selling techniques though.

-Selling On Social Media Pricing
+Pricing To Sell On Social Media

 Okay, I will make this quick.
-Here’s the breakdown of pricing for selling your print-on-demand book with Lulu xPress (which we’ll get into how this fits with social selling next) and Amazon.
+Here’s the breakdown of pricing for selling your print-on-demand book with Lulu Direct (which we’ll get into how this fits with social selling next) and Amazon.
 I’m using a 200 page, US Trade paperback for this example.

 |Revenue||$9.45 (100%)||$7.04 (60%)|